gcmvanloon/FoxEssCloudPoller/README.md

   }
 ```

 > Note: the values in this sample configuration are completely fake.
-You should provide your own credentials, id's and key.
+You should provide your own keys, serial number and system id.

 ## What does it do
 FoxESS solar inverters log their data like generated power, temperature and voltage to the FoxESS cloud when equiped with a WiFi module.
 A new data point is logged about every three minutes.
-The application connects to the FoxESS cloud API to get the raw history data from your solar inverter at a fixed interval of 5 minutes.
+The application connects to the FoxESS OpenAPI to get the "realtime" data from your solar inverter at a fixed interval of 3 minutes.
-(PVOutput uses a 5 minute interval, that is why.)
+(the same interval as the inverter logs the data to the cloud)
 The data that is received from the FoxESS cloud API is then forwarded to PVOutput.org with the correct local timestamp and generated power
 converted from kilo Watt to Watt.